 Every year, drowsy driving is responsible for over 91,000 car crashes, 50,000 injuries, and 800 deaths.
 While alcohol impairment is relatively simple to determine using blood alcohol measurements, sleep deprivation is tougher to resolve.
 As many people are reluctant to admit they were driving while drowsy, experts believe that drowsy driving accidents are often inaccurately attributed to other factors.
 Based on careful analysis, researchers believe the real number of annual fatalities caused by drowsy driving may be closer to 6,000, which would implicate drowsiness in approximately 21 percent of fatal crashes every year.

 If you are experiencing daytime drowsiness and often feel tired while driving, come to Koala® Center For Sleep & TMJ Disorders.
 Our kind and compassionate professionals are experienced in treating daytime sleepiness, so you can be alert and aware when you are driving!
 Call one of our convenient locations to start improving your quality of sleep today!
-We have locations in: Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have locations in: Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 All of our clinics are open from Monday to Thursday, with several of them also open on Friday or Saturday.
 A better quality of sleep is only a phone call away!
 We look forward to serving you!